 DC Mandatory Minimum Sentences

-On June 2, 2016, the District of Columbia Council had a hearing on Bill 21-683.
-If passed, the bill would allow judges to sentence people to less prison time than the mandatory minimum sentence requires if the person committed the crime when they were under age 18.
-FAMM submitted a written statement to the Council urging them to pass Bill 21-683 so that judges have discretion when sentencing people who are young offenders.
-The bill may get considered and voted on later in the fall.
-Read FAMM’s statement here.
+On December 7, 2016, the District of Columbia Council passed Bill 21-683.
+The bill allows DC judges to sentence people to less prison time than the mandatory minimum sentence requires if the person committed the crime when they were under age 18.
+The bill went into effect on April 4, 2017.
+Read the full text of Bill 21-683 here.

 How You Can Advocate for Sentencing Reform in Your State